Browsed by

 SHOULD WE PRAY FOR ISRAEL?

+Many Christians strongly believe that modern day Israel is “God’s Chosen People,” and that Jews en masse will accept Jesus Christ as their Lord and Savior before the end.
+Based on this viewpoint, they pray for modern day Israel.
+But, should we pray for Israel?
 To get the correct Biblical view in answer to this question, we need to understand and view the Old Testament in light of the New Testament, and not the other way around.
-People often misunderstand and mistinterpret the scriptures by doing this.
+People often misunderstand and mistinterpret the scriptures by doing this. read more

-By far the majority of Biblical commentators and preachers take these prophecies about Israel’s restoration literally, so many Christians today think that the modern-day Republic of Israel is fulfilling Bible prophecies.
+The majority of Biblical commentators and preachers take the restoration prophecies about Israel literally, so many Christians today think that the modern-day Republic of Israel is fulfilling Bible prophecies.
 However, a careful analysis of the Bible, especially the New Testament, shows that this is not the case at all.
-Please keep in mind, however, that a symbolic/spiritual fulfillment does not mean not real/true.
-All Bible prophecies are real/true!
+Please keep in mind, however, that a symbolic or spiritual fulfillment does not mean not real or not true.
+All Bible prophecies are real and true!

 “I will show wonders in the heavens above and signs on the earth below, blood and fire and billows of smoke.
 The sun will be turned into darkness and the moon to blood before the coming of the great and glorious day of the Lord” (Acts 2:19, 20 NIV, which quotes Joel 2:30,31)